figo-connect/ios-sdk/README.md

 This Framework wraps the figo Connect API endpoints in nicely typed Swift functions and types for your conveniece.

 - We don't support Swift versions older than 3.0
-- We are working on support for other platforms than iOS
+- Supports iOS and macOS

 ## figo Connect API